How To Reset A Tankless Water Heater: 4 Easy Steps

 Once again, wait ten seconds before turning anything else on or using any appliances that require hot water.

-Step 4 – Check for a power outage in house
+Step 4: Check for a power outage in the house

 The problem is likely not with how well your tankless system works but how well your entire home electricity system is operating.